home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 #### label_registry.async_update

 The label registry must be modified in the event loop thread.
 There is no sync API for the label registry.
-Use `hass.add_job` to schedule a function in the event loop that calls `label_registry.async_updat`.
+Use `hass.add_job` to schedule a function in the event loop that calls `label_registry.async_update`.